InformaticsMatters/squonk/openshift/ansible/README.md

 If you provide the vault password in the file `vault-pass.txt` you can run the playbook from this directory with the command: -

-    ansible-playbook -i localhost, \
-        --vault-password-file vault-pass.txt \
+    ansible-playbook site.yaml --vault-password-file vault-pass.txt

-        site.yaml
+>   The vault password file `vault-pass.txt` is listed in `.gitignore`
+    so it shouldn't be vulnerable to an accidental commit.

+>   You can also set ANSIBLE_VAULT_PASSWORD_FILE environment variable,
+    e.g. `ANSIBLE_VAULT_PASSWORD_FILE=vault-pass.txt` and Ansible will
+    automatically search for the password in that file.

-Alternatively, you can provide the vault password on the command-line like this...
+Alternatively, to avoid placing the password in a file you can provide the vault password by forcing Ansible to prompt for the vault password like this...

-    ansible-playbook -i localhost, \
-        --ask-vault-pass \
-        site.yaml
+    ansible-playbook site.yaml --ask-vault-pass

 ## Prerequisites
 Before running the playbook: -